The Hong Kong Jockey Club Charities Trust

 Philanthropy for Fairer Societies

 Global wealth inequality is widening, showing no signs of respite.
 Since the beginning of the Covid-19 pandemic in 2020, the world’s richest 1% captured 67% of all new wealth.
-At the same time, we are seeing inflation outpacing wage growth, technological innovation leading to large-scale job losses, climate change disproportionately impacting the vulnerable, and rapid urbanization creating uneven distribution of resources.
+At the same time, we are seeing inflation outpacing wage growth, technological innovation driving wholesale changes to traditional job roles, climate change disproportionately impacting the vulnerable, and rapid urbanisation creating more uneven distribution of resources.
 These trends are exacerbating an already challenging scenario, leading to unfair economic and social development as well as frustration and discontent across generations.

-The quest for fairer societies is not new, and it is now a globally interconnected quest.
-It is a global effort that require collective action and collaboration across borders.
-This calls for significant innovation of existing social systems and flexibility to adapt or create new institutions that drive fairer societies.
-It also calls for deeper global dialogue that values and learns from East and West, and calls for us to probe into different models of doing philanthropy.
+The quest for fairer societies is not new, but it is now a globally interconnected quest.
+It is a global challenge that requires collective action and collaboration across borders.
+This calls for significant innovation in existing social systems and flexibility to adapt or create new institutions that drive towards fairer societies.
+It also calls for deeper global dialogue that values and learns from both the East and the West, and calls for us to reflect on different models of doing good through philanthropy.

-Philanthropy, while small in terms of overall capital, has the greatest freedom to drive innovation and help build the linkages and institutions of tomorrow.
-Its capital is flexible, risk taking and not beholden to expectations of market and political cycles.
+Philanthropy, while small in terms of overall resource mobilisation, has enjoyed the largest degree of latitude to drive innovation and help build the linkages and institutions of tomorrow.
+Its capital is flexible, less risk-averse and not nearly as beholden to expectations of market or political cycles.
 The world has seen how the flexible, innovative, and catalytic nature of philanthropy can plug gaps in the socioeconomic ecosystem and how philanthropy can take a significant role in tackling the most challenging social issues in cross-sectoral collaboration with different actors.

-The Hong Kong Jockey Club Charities Trust (HKJCCT) is committed to advancing this agenda, and is pleased to host the Philanthropy for Better Cities Forum 2023 with the overarching theme: Philanthropy for Fairer Societies.
+The Hong Kong Jockey Club Charities Trust (HKJCCT) is committed to supporting and advancing this agenda, and is pleased to once again host the Philanthropy for Better Cities Forum with the overarching theme: Philanthropy for Fairer Societies this coming September.

-The forum aims to host debates and discussion among philanthropic, academic, government leaders that reimagine new social and economic model to strive for fairness of opportunities, fairer outcomes, and explore how 21st century philanthropies should evolve in Asia.
+The Forum aims to convene discussion and debates among philanthropic, academic, business, social sector and government leaders that reimagine new service models, ultimately striving towards fairness of opportunities and outcomes, and exploring how 21st-century philanthropies could evolve in Asia and beyond.